 Taylor Family Funeral Home is the most centrally located funeral home in Pinellas County, Florida.
-We are located near Hospice Facilities, Hospitals, Cemeteries and remain under private ownership and management.
+We are located near Suncoast Hospice Care Center Mid Pinellas, Northside Hospital, St. Petersburg Hospital.
+Also, nearby cemeteries such as Bay Pines National Cemetery, Calvary Catholic Cemetery, Chapel Hill Memorial Park and Memorial Park Cemetery.
+We remain under private ownership and management.

 At Taylor Family Funeral Home, we’re still in the “Practice of Funeral Service”.
 We are proud to provide you and your family with affordable funeral & cremation services.
-Always have, always will, and we are truly Blessed to do so.
+We always have, always will, and we are truly Blessed to do so.

 A 5th generation Floridian, Ed was born in Tampa and has lived in Pinellas County since 1964.
 He has seen our region grow from dirt roads to interstates, from open unrestricted beaches and citrus groves to urban commercial and high-rise residential developments.